DataDog/browser-sdk/packages/rum/README.md

 ## Setup

-The Datadog Browser SDK supports all modern desktop and mobile browsers including IE11.
+The Datadog Browser SDK for RUM supports all modern desktop and mobile browsers including IE11.
 For more information, see the [Browser Support][8] table.

 To set up RUM Browser Monitoring, create a RUM application: